September 23, 2018 (rescheduled from Sept 15 due to Hurricane Florence)

 From its winding riverbanks to its dramatic cliffs, Chimney Rock is a haven for North Carolina resident birds, migrating birds and, of course, bird lovers.
 From beginner to experienced, people flock to the Rock to catch glimpses of their favorite birds.
 Chimney Rock is home to more than 130 species of birds throughout the year, including over 25 warblers, vireos, tanagers, woodpeckers, thrushes, owls and a wide selection of birds of prey, including the Peregrine Falcon.
 It's an official stop on the NC Birding Trail.

-Kick off the day with the Early Bird Fall Migration Walk from 7:30-10 AM ($22/person - includes park admission, $7/passholder).
+Kick off the day with the Early Bird Fall Migration Walk from 7:30-10 AM ($23/person - includes park admission, $8/passholder).
 This rare chance to get in before the park opens is the best time to check off your bird list.
-Don't miss educational sessions in the Indoor Classroom on the Meadows.
 Advance registration required.

 Home to World’s Fastest Bird of Prey